mongodb/mongo/docs/baton.md

 and using `OperationContext::getBaton()::schedule(...)`.

-Note that this baton is not available for an `OperationContext` that belongs to a `ServiceContext` with a `TransportLayerASIO` transport layer.
+Note that this baton is not available for an `OperationContext` that belongs to a `ServiceContext` with an `AsioTransportLayer` transport layer.
 In that case, the aforementioned interface will return a handle to *BatonASIO*.

 ### BatonASIO